LounesMD/MMStrokeNet/README.md

 ---
 ## Preprocessing Pipeline

-The preprocessing pipeline is a critical component in the preparation of MRI data prior to segmentation model training.
-It ensures that the input images are appropriately aligned, normalized, and corrected for artifacts, thereby improving the reliability and accuracy of subsequent analyses.
-The following preprocessing steps are applied to the MRI data to enhance image quality and ensure consistency across subjects and modalities:
+The preprocessing pipeline is a critical component in the preparation of MRI data prior to segmentation model training and testing.
+These preprocessing steps were applied to all MRI data involved in the project, including both the internal datasets and the ATLAS dataset.

 ### Preprocessing Steps